bdsexton/placeholder-page/README.md

 I'll probably do something more interesting with this at some point—add a build script or maybe even make a generator web site—but for now there's HTML, CSS, a PNG image file, and a shortcut image file for you to customize or replace as you like.

+## Live Demo

+There should be a live demo running [here](https://bdsexton.github.io/placeholder-page/ "Placeholder Page"), but GitHub Pages does not seem to be serving the local stylesheet or image files.
+I am looking into it.

+The "docs" folder contains a minified version of the placeholder page that you can run locally.
+Either open index.html in your browser directly or, if you have both npm and Browsersync installed, type "npm demo" from the project folder on your command line.

 ## About the Background Photos

 The background photos are loaded from [Unsplash Source](https://source.unsplash.com/ "Unsplash Source | A Simple API for Embedding Free Photos from Unsplash"), which selects them at random from their featured mountain and lake pictures.
 Look for this line in **placeholder.css** if you want to change that: